jessepav/lacygoill-wiki-backup/vim/arglist.md

             On peut  vérifier que `:args`  peuple la locale, ssi  cette dernière est celle actuellement utilisée, comme ceci:

-                    :sp
+                    :split
-                    :argl
+                    :arglocal
                     :args /etc/*.conf

-                    " Don't execute `:argl` to ask  to use the arglist, it would " make a  local copy of  the global argument list,  which is " empty.
+                    " Don't execute `:arglocal` to ask  to use the arglist, it would " make a  local copy of  the global argument list,  which is " empty.
 In effect, it would remove the local arglist we've " just populated.